adamheins/xacrodoc/README.md

 xd.packages.walk_up_from("some/other/path")

 # or we can give paths to directories to search for packages
-# packages can located multiple levels deep from the specified directories,
+# packages can be located multiple levels deep from the specified directories,
-# just like in a ROS workspace - the same package # search logic is used (since
+# just like in a ROS workspace - the same package search logic is used (since
 # we actually use rospkg under the hood)
 xd.packages.look_in(["somewhere/I/keep/packages", "another/directory/with/packages"])
 ```